-The Company raises funds in U.S. dollars, and pays for goods and services in a variety of currencies but mainly the British pound sterling and U.S. dollar.
-The Company mitigates this risk by also holding cash in these two currencies.
-The Company does not use derivatives to manage this risk.
+We raise funds in U.S. dollars, and pay for goods and services in a variety of currencies but mainly the British pound sterling and U.S. dollar.
+We mitigate this risk by also holding the majority of cash in these two currencies.
+We currently do not use derivatives to manage this risk.